-Edinboro Elementary offers classes for children requiring service in speech therapy, gifted education, learning support, life skills support, and emotional support.
+Students eligible for special education services receive services from the General McLane School District.
+McKean Elementary offers classes for children requiring service in speech therapy, gifted education, learning support, and emotional support.
 Regulations for participation in any special education class require parent involvement and consent.
 The school follows an inclusive strategy and attempts to have instructors service children in the regular classroom whenever possible.